 Early History of the Everlay family

-Another 173 words (12 lines of text) covering the years 1268, 1511, 1586, 1554 and 1554 are included under the topic Early Everlay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Everlay research.
+Another 87 words (6 lines of text) covering the years 1268, 1511, 1586, 1554, 1554, 1639 and 1664 are included under the topic Early Everlay History in all our PDF Extended History products and printed products wherever possible.

 Everlay Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Everlay include Everley, Eveleigh, Eveley, Evelley, Everlie and others.